-The Priorities and Planning Committee is a governance committee consisting of the president, the senior officers, the faculty compensation committee, the budget member of the faculty policy and conference committee, an assistant professor elected at large, the dean of admissions and financial aid, the budget director, the assistant to the president, the associate dean of the faculty, and the associate dean of planning and academic affairs.↑ top
+The Priorities and Planning Committee is a governance committee consisting of the president, the senior officers, the faculty compensation committee, the budget member of the faculty policy and conference committee, an assistant professor elected at large, the dean of admissions and financial aid, the budget director, the assistant to the president, the associate dean of the faculty, and the associate dean of strategic planning and academic resources.↑ top

 Grants GroupThe Grants Group consists of the director of grants administration, the director of corporate foundations and government relations, the associate director of corporate foundations and government relations, the dean of the faculty, the dean of strategic planning and academic resources, the vice president for development, the dean of the college, the associate dean of the faculty, and the associate dean of strategic planning and academic resources.

 The role of the Grants Group is: 1) to review proposals for institutional grants to ensure that they meet college priorities and that all financial implications for the college have been taken into account; 2) to discuss ideas that are developed by individuals or groups that might involve grant or gift opportunities to decide whether such ideas should be developed; and 3) to initiate grant proposals that support college priorities not yet funded.↑ top

 The Technology Planning Group coordinates long-term planning for technology needs in every area of the college.
 The members of the groups are the vice president for computing, the dean of strategic planning and academic resources, the director of the libraries, the vice president for communications, and the director of web development.

 The Classroom Committee plans for renovations and improvement of teaching spaces and offices on campus.
 It is a working group chaired by the associate dean of strategic planning and academic resources with representatives from Buildings and Grounds Services, the Registrar’s Office, Computing and Information Services, the Dean of the Faculty office, and Purchasing.